bajrangCoder/acode-plugin-acodex/readme.md

 - **Productivity**: By using _AcodeX_, developers can save time by accessing the terminal directly within _Acode_ and executing commands without switching between apps.
 - **Terminal panel**: The terminal panel can be moved around, resized, minimized, and maximized based on the developer's preferences
 - **User-friendly interface**: _AcodeX_ offers a simple and intuitive interface, making it easy to use for all levels of developers.
+- **Customisable**: You can customise AcodeX terminal according to your preference

 ## Prerequisites